-Hebrews 1:10-12 is seen by many as a declaration about the preexistence of Jesus.
-Set within a series of contrasts between the Son and the angels, it quotes a passage from Psalm 102 that originally identified the Father as creator of the heavens and earth.
-Most theologians think this quote is repurposed in Hebrews 1 to identify the Son as the creator and therefore consider it key evidence for the doctrine of the Trinity.
+Hebrews 1:10-12 is typically seen as a declaration about the preexistence of Jesus.
+Set within a series of contrasts between the Son and the angels, it quotes a passage from Psalm 102 in which the Psalmist declares to God, “You, Lord, laid the foundation of the earth in the beginning, and the heavens are the work of your hands.”
+Most Trinitarian interpreters think that God the Father speaks this line to Jesus in Hebrews 1:10, and therefore they consider it key evidence for the doctrine of the Trinity.

-Several other Messianic Psalms similarly involve the Psalmist praying for deliverance.
-These are all interpreted by the New Testament as the Messiah’s prayer to the Father.
-For example, in the synoptic gospels, Jesus quotes the prayers from Psalm 22 and Psalm 31 while hanging on the cross.1 The author of Hebrews also places a prayer from Psalm 22 on the lips of Jesus.2 However, it is thought that Hebrews 1:10-12 violates this uniform pattern by presenting the Psalmist’s prayer as the words of the Father to the Messiah.
+Prayer for deliverance is a common theme in the Messianic Psalms cited in the New Testament.
+For example, in the synoptic gospels, Jesus quotes portions of the prayers from Psalm 22 and Psalm 31 while hanging on the cross.1 Even the author of Hebrews places a prayer from Psalm 22 on the lips of Jesus in Hebrews 2:12.
+Thus the Messianic Psalms are consistently interpreted as the Messiah’s prayer to the Father.
+But it is thought that Hebrews 1:10-12 deviates from this pattern by presenting the prayer in Psalm 102 as the words of the Father to the Messiah.

-When an interpretation involves such an unusual and counterintuitive reversal of speaker and addressee, we are wise to consider whether it is in fact correct.
-We will therefore look at three specific passages in the book of Hebrews that shed a great deal of light on how the author views the quote in Hebrews 1:10-12.
+When an interpretation involves such an unusual and counterintuitive reversal of speaker and addressee, we have good reason to consider whether it is in fact correct.
+We will therefore look at three specific passages in the book of Hebrews that may shed light on how the author views the quote in Hebrews 1:10-12.
 Then we will consider an alternative reading of Hebrews 1 that better aligns with the evidence presented.

 Hebrews 12:23-26 – The Judge of the Heavens and Earth

-When Hebrews 1:10-12 is used for apologetic purposes, the act of creation in vs. 10 is typically emphasized.
-But the rest of the quote proves equally enlightening, since it states that the creator of the heavens and earth is the same person who will eschatologically judge them:
+When Hebrews 1:10-12 is used for apologetic purposes, the act of creation in vs. 10 is usually emphasized.
+But the rest of the quote is equally enlightening because it tells us that the creator of the heavens and earth is the same person who will eschatologically judge them:

-. . .the passage most similar to Hebrews 1:10-12 in its usage is Hebrews 12:23-26.
+…the passage most similar to Hebrews 1:10-12 in its usage is Hebrews 12:23-26.
 This is the only other passage in which both ouranos [heavens] and ge [earth] appear.
 Furthermore, both texts prophesy impending trauma for the heavens and earth.
 Hebrews 12:23-26 is therefore a very important part of the context of Hebrews 1:10-12, and a close study of the one is likely to shed much light on the other.”
-3
+2

 Ferrar highlights this parallel in order to refute alternative readings of Hebrews 1:10-12 which claim that “heavens” and “earth” refer to something other than the original Genesis creation.
-For our own investigation, however, the significance of the parallel is that God and Jesus are distinguished from each other in Hebrews 12:23-26, with Jesus presented as the mediator and God presented as the judge:
+For our own investigation, however, the significance of the parallel between Heb.
+1:10-12 and Heb.
+12:23-26 is that God and Jesus are distinguished from each other in the latter passage, with Jesus presented as the mediator and God the Father presented as the judge:

 Hebrews 5:7 – The Identity of the Petitioner in Psalm 102